jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 test_attribute_error_w_classes
 *********************************************************************************

-I think of a :doc:`class </classes/classes>` as a container of :doc:`methods (functions) </functions/functions>` and attributes that represents an object_
+I think of a :doc:`class </classes/classes>` as a container of :ref:`attributes<AttributeError>` and :doc:`methods (functions) </functions/functions>` that represents an object_

-- attributes are names which represent a value
+- attributes are names which represent something
-- :ref:`methods<functions>` are :doc:`/functions/functions` that may be able to accept inputs and may return a value - they are callable_
+- :ref:`methods<functions>` are :doc:`/functions/functions`, they

+  * can accept inputs if you want
+  * return values and
+  * are callable_

-For example I could define a ``Human`` class with attributes like eye color, date of birth, height and weight.
-I could also define :ref:`methods<functions>` like age which returns a value based on the current year and date of birth attribute
+For example I can define a ``Human`` class with attributes like eye color, date of birth, height and weight.
+I can also define :ref:`methods<functions>` like age which returns a value based on the current year and date of birth attribute

 .. _test_attribute_error_w_classes_red: